 For individuals applying between the ages of 24 to 35, they may have built up a bit more financial history and be used to paying off rent, mortgages or car payments and this information could be valuable when deciding the outcome of their loan application.

-For Fund Ourselves and other short term lenders
+For short term lenders

 , all applicants must be UK residents as part of the criteria.
 The borrower does not need to have been born in the UK but should be living here permanently or for an extended period.